 The community of Waimanalo and other advocates highlighted the need to follow up with visitor’s paperwork confirming length and location of stay to enable proper tracking to take place after our own experience with Aarona Lopez, which encouraged the state and cities’ improvements to their process.

-If these things were in place efficiently our stay-at-home order could have ended sooner.
 If more focus was given to the reopening and strengthening of our local economy, our small businesses could have opened their doors sooner through a series of soft openings.